-If you have any questions about the insurance coverage offered, please contact Health Services: 508.999.8982.
+If you have any questions about the insurance coverage offered, contact Health Services: 508.999.8982.

-B. Student fee: supports all student groups, student publications, the student radio station, and various other student-related activities.
+- Student Activity Fee: supports all student groups, student publications and various other student-related activities.

-F. Technology Fee: This fee supports the technology infrastructure and educational environmentnecessary to meet the technological demands of the UMass Dartmouth community.
+- Technology Fee: This fee supports the technology infrastructure and educational environment necessary to meet the technological demands of the UMass Dartmouth community.